On the role of ion potential energy in low energy HiPIMS deposition: An atomistic simulation: Introduction

 The above mentioned examples clearly indicate the usefulness and reliability of describing the ion potentials using the ZBL term.
 The aim of the present manuscript is to study the effect of the ionic potential itself during the bombardment of a solid.
-We compare two cases, with and without considering the ZBL potential between ion and surface (substrate and later film), and discuss changes in the film properties.
-We assume a fully ionized flux of sputtered species, as it seems to be a good representation of HiPIMS process \citep{kateb2019,kateb2020}.
-We also consider Cu as the material of choice for the following reasons.
+We compare two cases, with and without considering the ZBL potential between ion and surface (substrate and later deposited film), and discuss changes in the film properties.
+We consider copper as the material of choice and assume a fully ionized flux of sputtered species to represent the HiPIMS process.
+This assumption is based on experimental findings from HiPIMS discharges with Cu target.
 For a Cu target, during HiPIMS operation the ionization fraction of the sputtered flux up to 70\% has been reported \citep{kouznetsov99:290}.
 We can also ignore the working gas ions because: (i) using HiPIMS, the working gas and metal ions arrive at the substrate at different times \citep{macak00:1533} and (ii) in the case of Cu it has been reported that up to 92\% of ions arriving at the substrate are ions of the target material \citep{vlcek07:45002}.
 We neglect the contribution of ${\cal E}_{\rm exc}$, as there is a low probability of finding excited ions far from the target \citep{anders2008}.
 For Cu the first ionization energy is also relatively low (7.73~eV), and it can also be neglected compared to the ion kinetic energies \citep{anders02:1100}.